-If you fail to follow these Claims Procedures, if you miss any of the above-stated deadlines for filing a claim or an appeal, or if you otherwise fail to exhaust all of the administrative remedies under the Plan, then you will not be eligible for external review unless you meet the requirements of both 12.02(i) and (ii) below; and you will forfeit any right to pursue any remedies under State or federal law.
+If you fail to follow these Claims Procedures, if you miss any of the above-stated deadlines for filing a claim or an appeal, or if you otherwise fail to exhaust all of the administrative remedies under the Plan, then (i) you will not be eligible for external review unless the completion of an urgent pre-certification appeal would seriously jeopardize the life or health of the claimant or would jeopardize the claimant's ability to regain maximum function, and (ii) you will forfeit any right to pursue any remedies under State or federal law.
 This means that if you do not comply with the deadlines and fully exhaust these Claims Procedures, you may not sue the Plan.

 If the Plan fails to strictly adhere to these Claims Procedures when reviewing your claim or appeal, you will be deemed to have exhausted the Plan's internal claims and appeals process, unless the violation is de minimis, non-prejudicial, is attributable to good cause or matters beyond the Plan's control, occurred in the context of an ongoing, good faith exchange of information between you and the Plan, and is not reflective of a pattern or practice of non-compliance.
 If the Plan claims that a violation occurred that meets the above exception, you may request a written explanation of the violation; the Plan will reply within 10 days to such a request and will include a description of the reasons for asserting that the violation did not cause the Claims Procedures to be deemed exhausted.
-If you have been deemed to have exhausted the Plan's internal claims and appeals process, you may (i) initiate an external review, (ii) pursue any remedies available under State law on the basis that the Plan has failed to provide a reasonable internal claims and appeals process that would yield a decision on the merits of the claim.
+If you have been deemed to have exhausted the Plan's internal claims and appeals process, you may (i) initiate an external review, or (ii) pursue any remedies available under State law on the basis that the Plan has failed to provide a reasonable internal claims and appeals process that would yield a decision on the merits of the claim.

-ARTICLE 12 EXTERNAL REVIEW (FOR REVIEW OF AN APPEAL DECISION INVOLVING MEDICAL NECESSITY)
+ARTICLE 12 EXTERNAL REVIEW (FOR REVIEW OF AN APPEAL DECISION INVOLVING MEDICAL JUDGMENT)

-Section 12.01 In General
+Section 12.01 In GENERAL

 As required by the Patient Protection and Affordable Care Act, the Plan complies with the federal external review process.
 This means that you are eligible to have certain adverse benefit determinations reviewed by an independent review organization and the decision reached through the external review is binding on the Plan.
-The Plan will pay the cost of external reviews; however, you may be required to pay a filing fee of no more than \$25.
-That filing fee will be refunded to you if your adverse benefit determination is reversed through the external review.
-Also, the filing fee will be waived if payment of the fee would impose an undue financial hardship.
-If the Plan imposes a filing fee for external reviews, the annual limit on filing fees will be \$75.
+The Plan will pay the cost of external reviews.